-- To create a digital signature on a document do: Hash a document, producing a message digest - 1.
-Encrypt the message digest with your private key.
-Send the document plus the encrypted message digest.
-On the other end hash the document and decrypt the encrypted message digest with the person's public key. - 1.
-If the results match, the document is authenticated.
+To create a digital signature on a document do:

+- 1. Munge a document. - 2.
+Encrypt the message digest with your private key. - 3.
+Send the document plus the encrypted message digest. - 4.
+On the other end munge the document and decrypt the encrypted message digest with the person's public key. - 5.
+If they match, the document is authenticated.

-This process creates a digital signature.
+This process creates a digital signature. (ta da!)